SwissDataScienceCenter/ckeditor5/docs/framework/guides/localization.md

 - All missing translations can be added directly to the build without worrying about future releases and rebuilding the editor.
 Though, we still highly recommend adding missing or incorrect strings via [https://www.transifex.com/ckeditor/ckeditor5/](https://www.transifex.com/ckeditor/ckeditor5/) as we fetch translations from there with every release.
 - building the editor two times with [CKEditorWebpackPlugin](https://github.com/ckeditor/ckeditor5-dev/tree/master/packages/ckeditor5-dev-webpack-plugin) will produce the same output
-- plugin owners will be able to use the `t()` ([https://ckeditor.com/docs/ckeditor5/19.0.0/api/module_utils_locale-Locale.html#function-t](https://ckeditor.com/docs/ckeditor5/19.0.0/api/module_utils_locale-Locale.html#function-t)) function and easily provide translations for messages in a few ways
+- plugin owners will be able to use the {@link module:utils/locale~Locale#t `t()`} function and easily provide translations for messages in a few ways

-### Glossary
+### Glossary of terms

-Before we start, let's explain what the crucial part od the translation process mean:
+Before we start, let's explain the meaning of terms that are crucial for the translation process:

 - *message* - a string or an object that should be translated, the string version works as a shortcut for the `{ id: message, string: message }` object form,
 - *message ID* - a property used to distinguish messages, useful for short messages, where a collision can occur, like `%0 images`,